garrandall/popular-music-data/tracks/rings-cymarron.md

 Just talkin' to tony and mario
 You know they make good conversation,
 Still it ain't no consolation
-Cause i got love, baby i'll give you some
+Cause I got love, baby i'll give you some
 And if somebody comes, we'll let the doorbell ring Said 'ring, ring, golden ring
 Around the sun, around your pretty finger'